microsoft/dev-tunnels-ssh/src/ts/ssh/README.md

  - Supports reconnecting a disconnected session without disrupting channel streams.
  - Compatible with common SSH software.
 (Tested against OpenSSH.)

+### Limitations
+The following features are not implemented in typescript implementation yet, and we have plans to implement the same:
+- Async processing of messages and ability to send one message before receiving response for a previous one.

 ## Requirements
 The TypeScript implementation supports either Node.js (>= 8.x) or a browser environment.
 When running on Node.js, it uses the Node.js built-in